 In the normal course of business, the Company enters into joint ventures or makes investments in companies that will allow it to expand its core business and enter new markets.
-In certain instances, such ventures or investments may be considered a VIE because the equity at risk is insufficient to permit it to carry on its activities without additional financial support from the Company.
+In certain instances, such ventures or investments may be considered a VIE because the equity at risk is insufficient to permit it to carry on its activities without additional financial support from its equity owners.
 In determining whether the Company is the primary beneficiary of a VIE, it assesses whether it has the power to direct activities that most significantly impact the economic performance of the entity and has the obligation to absorb losses or the right to receive benefits from the entity that could potentially be significant to the VIE.
 The activities the Company believes most significantly impact the economic performance of its VIEs include the unilateral ability to approve the annual budget, the unilateral ability to terminate key management and the unilateral ability to approve entering into agreements with artists, among others.
 The Company has certain rights and obligations related to its involvement in the VIEs, including the requirement to provide operational cash flow funding.
-As of December 31, 2013 and 2012, excluding intercompany balances and allocated goodwill and intangible assets, there were \$109.1 million and \$72.4 million of assets and \$53.6 million and \$34.0 million of liabilities, respectively, related to VIEs included in the Company's Consolidated Balance Sheets.
+As of December 31, 2014 and 2013, excluding intercompany balances and allocated goodwill and intangible assets, there were \$177.6 million and \$109.1 million of assets and \$54.9 million and \$53.6 million of liabilities, respectively, related to VIEs included in the balance sheets.
 None of the Company's VIEs are significant on an individual basis.